THE DOVER WAR MEMORIAL PROJECT

 Ward, S. G.

 He was born in Faversham in Kent, and enlisted and lived in Dover.
 He was the son of Arthur Allan Ward (1874-1973) and Alice Alexandria, née Fisher, who married in Faversham in 1893.
-He had also three sisters, all born in Dover: Minnie Gladys in 1897, Emily May in 1901, who married Arthur Beer in Dover in 1927, and Winifred Alice, born in 1909, who married Cyril Lambert in 1937 in Dover.
-There are believed to be no grandchildren.
+He had also three sisters, all born in Dover: Minnie Gladys in 1897, who married Charles Fittall in 1917, Emily May in 1901, who married Arthur Beer in Dover in 1927, and Winifred Alice, born in 1909, who married Cyril Lambert in 1937 in Dover.
+A son, Sidney, was born to Mr and Mrs Fittall in 1918.
+Charles Fittall died in 1949.

 Waters, W. W Waters, by courtesy of Dover Express